 Start by adding the bananas, oil, and sugar to a high-speed blender and blend until smooth.
 Add in the flour, baking soda, and cinnamon, and mix until just combined.

 Now, transfer the batter into a greased and lined loaf pan.
 Place the loaf in a preheated oven and bake at 180C/350F for 45 minutes, or until a skewer comes out mostly clean.
 Remove the banana bread from the oven and let it cool completely.

 After perfecting this loaf, here are foolproof tips to guarantee a perfect loaf every single time-

 - Cover the loaf halfway through.
 Oven makes and models differ, and sometimes they can bake the bread a little too much in certain areas, especially the top!
 To combat this, cover the loaf halfway through (around the 20-minute mark) with tin foil so it doesn’t over-brown.

 - Do not overbake the bread.
 The benefit of baking without eggs?
 No fear of salmonella!
 If your banana bread seems a little too moist in the middle, that’s okay.
 The bread will continue to cook as it is cooling down.

 - Add mix-ins!
-I’m boring and I prefer my banana bread plain, but feel free to add some nuts, chocolate chips, or even fresh or frozen berries to the batter (or just make a blueberry banana bread).
+I’m boring and I prefer my banana bread plain but feel free to add some nuts, chocolate chips, or even fresh or frozen berries to the batter (or just make blueberry banana bread).

-- To thaw: Either zap in the microwave for 45 seconds or bring it to room temperature.
+To thaw: Either zap it in the microwave for 45 seconds or bring it to room temperature.